 Run the Jupyter machine learning example code

-With Clear Linux, Jupyter, and TensorFlow installed and configured, we can run the example code.
+With Clear Linux OS, Jupyter, and TensorFlow installed and configured, we can run the example code.

 Go to the ($HOME)/Notebooks directory and start Jupyter with the following commands: